TopOTheHourBot/TopOTheHourBot/README.md

 ## Etc.

-This bot is *not* associated with any other project pertaining to Hasan's ad segues unless it is also disclosed by this document (the HasanHub integration, for example, *is* an actual, recognized part of TopOTheHourBot's system that chrcit and I agreed upon).
+This bot is *not* directly associated with any other project pertaining to Hasan's ad segues unless it is also disclosed by this document (the HasanHub integration, for example, *is* an actual, recognized part of TopOTheHourBot's system that chrcit and I agreed upon).

 [One post to Hasan's subreddit](https://www.reddit.com/r/okbuddyhasan/comments/102k9mu/stream_segways_visualized/) that Hasan thought was tied to TopOTheHourBot is, in reality, not at all a part of this project.
-This post was made by an independent user who I have no association with.
+This post, and the project it showcases, were made by an independent user who I have no association with.
 This user also has their own bot in the chat, "Hasanabi_Segways", that serves an identical purpose to TopOTheHourBot, but there exists no connection between the two.

+You are entirely free to record and/or use data emitted by TopOTheHourBot without my permission (for logging, analysis, etc.).
+You do *not* need to credit me - in fact, I'd prefer if you didn't.
+Referencing TopOTheHourBot's Twitch page, or this repository, are okay as a means to provide attribution in cases where it is needed or preferred.
+Bear in mind that the underlying algorithm for *how* TopOTheHourBot searches for scores has changed a lot, and may continue to change without notice.
+TopOTheHourBot is subject to server drops like all users, and false positives may occur in circumstances where the chat is providing scores outside of an ad segue.